The Adventure of the Reigate Squire

 "The Adventure of the Reigate Squire", also known as "The Adventure of the Reigate Squires" and "The Adventure of the Reigate Puzzle", is one of the 56 Sherlock Holmes short stories written by Sir Arthur Conan Doyle.
 The story was first published in The Strand Magazine in the United Kingdom and Harper's Weekly in the United States in June 1893.
 It is one of 12 stories in the cycle collected as The Memoirs of Sherlock Holmes.

-Doyle ranked "The Adventure of the Reigate Squire" twelfth in his list of his twelve favorite Holmes stories.

-Summary
+Plot

 Watson takes Holmes to a friend's estate near Reigate in Surrey to rest after a rather strenuous case in France.
 Their host is Colonel Hayter.
 There has recently been a burglary at the nearby Acton estate in which the thieves stole a motley assortment of things, even a ball of twine, but nothing terribly valuable.
 Then one morning, the Colonel's butler tells news of a murder at another nearby estate, the Cunninghams'.
 The victim is William Kirwan, the coachman.
 Inspector Forrester has taken charge of the investigation, and there is one physical clue: a torn piece of paper found in William's hand with a few words written on it, including "quarter to twelve", which was approximately the time of William's murder.
 Holmes takes an instant interest in the note.

 One of the first facts to emerge is that there is a longstanding legal dispute between the Actons and the Cunninghams involving ownership of about half of the estate currently in the Cunninghams' hands.
 Holmes interviews the two Cunningham men, young Alec and his ageing father.
 Alec tells Holmes that he saw the burglar struggling with William when a shot went off and William fell dead, and that the burglar ran off through a hedge to the road.
 The elder Cunningham claims that he was in his room smoking at the time, and Alec says that he had also still been up.

 Holmes knows that it would be useful to get hold of the rest of that note found in William's hand.
 He believes that the murderer snatched it away from William and thrust it into his pocket, never realizing that a scrap of it was still in the murdered coachman's hand.
 Unfortunately, neither the police nor Holmes can get any information from William's mother, for she is quite old, deaf, and somewhat simple-minded.